Dining Services will work with you to meet your dietary needs. For medical related dietary concerns, please contact the Office of Disability Services,

 employment as part of their financial aid package from the college should plan

 to attend the Student Employment Meeting and Sign-Up Meeting.
-A mandatory information meeting will be held on Monday, September 5 from 3:00 - 4:30 p.m. at Wright Hall.
-A Student Worker Sign-Up Meeting will be held on Wedneday, September 7 from 3:30 - 5:00 p.m. at the Campus Center Carroll Room.
+A mandatory information meeting will be held on Monday, September 7, 2015, from 3:30-5 p.m. in Weinstein Auditorium.
 Vacant dining

 jobs will be listed on Job X under the Student Financial Services web site.